 It can be hard for our young people to talk about their mental health.
-The last 12 months have been incredibly difficult for so many of us, especially for the young people in our lives.
+The last couple of years have been incredibly difficult for so many of us, especially for the young people in our lives.
 Life can be so overwhelming, for adults and young people.
 It is so important for people to talk openly about our struggles and difficulties.
 To young people, they might not understand their feelings and why they feel so down or overwhelmed at times.
 It can be difficult for our young people to talk about their mental health, but here are some tips on making it easier.

 1 Think About What To Say